 As with most social media platforms, Pinterest also allows you to add hashtags within the description.
 This means you can add popular hashtags to help your pin get found easier for particular search queries.
 It’s beneficial to add a handful here for that very reason.

-Then pop in the url to the relevant blog post and add to your articles board.
+Then pop in the url to the relevant blog post or product and add to your relevant board.

 Join group boards